Donna Dubinsky

-Donna Dubinsky is an American business leader who played an integral role in the development of personal digital assistants (PDAs) serving as CEO of Palm, Inc. and co-founding Handspring with Jeff Hawkins in 1995.
+Donna Dubinsky is an American businesswoman who played a role in the development of personal digital assistants (PDAs), as CEO of Palm, Inc. and co-founding Handspring with Jeff Hawkins in 1995.
 Dubinsky co-founded Numenta in 2005 with Hawkins and Dileep George, based in Redwood City, CA. Numenta was founded to develop machine intelligence based on the principles of the neocortex.
-Dubinsky currently serves as CEO and board chair of Numenta.
-Dubinsky also serves on the board of Twilio (NYSE: TWLO).
-She served on the board of Yale University from 2006–2018, including two years as senior trustee.
+Dubinsky was the board chair of Numenta from 2005 to 2024.
+Dubinsky is on the board of Twilio (NYSE: TWLO) and was on the board of Yale University from 2006 to 2018, including two years as senior trustee.

-Fortune nominated her, together with Hawkins, to the Innovators Hall of Fame, while Time named the pair as part of its Digital 50 in 1999 for their contribution to the development of the PDA.
+Fortune nominated her, together with Hawkins, to the Innovators Hall of Fame, while Time named the pair as part of its Digital 50 in 1999, for their contribution to the development of the PDA.

 Early years

 Dubinsky grew up in Benton Harbor, Michigan, where her father, Alfred Dubinsky, worked as a scrap-metal broker.
 She later attended Yale University where, as a student in Jonathan Edwards College, she majored in history and earned her bachelor's degree in 1977.
 Dubinsky then worked for the Philadelphia National Bank before obtaining an MBA from Harvard Business School in 1981.

 After graduating from Harvard Business School, she went to Apple Computer where she worked as a customer-support liaison.
 By 1985, she ran part of the company's distribution network.

 In 1986, Bill Campbell recruited her to a senior position in Claris, a software subsidiary of Apple.
 Dubinsky was responsible for international sales and marketing, and within four years, her group was responsible for 50% of Claris's sales.
 However, Dubinsky decided to leave in 1991, when Apple did not allow Claris to become an independent company.